-Subaru Crankcase Ventilation System: An Owner's Guide - Crawford Performance
+Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

-If you’ve invested time and money into modifying your Subaru, the last thing you want is a preventable failure.
-While big-ticket items like turbos and tunes get all the attention, a lesser-known system can quietly undermine your entire build.
-We’re talking about your Subaru crankcase ventilation system.
+You’ve poured time and money into modifying your Subaru, so the last thing you want is a preventable failure.
+While big-ticket items like turbos get all the attention, a lesser-known system can quietly undermine your entire build: the Subaru crankcase ventilation system.
 Its job is to manage internal engine pressure, a task that becomes exponentially more critical as you add power.
 An overwhelmed stock system can lead to blown seals, oil contamination, and even detonation.
-Understanding how this system works and when to upgrade it is not just another tech tip; it’s essential for protecting your investment and ensuring your engine’s long-term health.
+Understanding how this system works and when to upgrade it isn’t just another tech tip—it’s essential for protecting your investment.

 Explore Parts